-all directors, officers, employees, agents, consultants and suppliers of the Processor and/or of any Subprocessor engaged in the performance of its obligations under a
+all directors, officers, employees, agents, consultants and suppliers of the Processor and/or of any Subprocessor engaged in the performance of its obligations under a Contract;

-Contract;
+Status of the Controller

-2. Status of the Controller
+- 2. The Parties acknowledge that for the purposes of the Data Protection Legislation, the nature of the activity carried out by each of them in relation to their respective obligations under a Contract dictates the status of each party under the DPA 2018.
+A Party may act as: - a.
+"Controller" in respect of the other Party who is "Processor"; - b.
+"Processor" in respect of the other Party who is "Controller"; - c.
+"Joint Controller" with the other Party; - d.
+"Independent Controller" of the Personal Data where the other Party is also "Controller".

-- 2.1.
-The Parties acknowledge that for the purposes of the Data Protection Legislation, the nature of the activity carried out by each of them in relation to their respective obligations under a Contract dictates the status of each party under the DPA 2018.
-A Party may act as: - 2.1.1.
-"Controller" in respect of the other Party who is "Processor"; - 2.1.2.
-"Processor" in respect of the other Party who is "Controller"; - 2.1.3.
-"Joint Controller" with the other Party; - 2.1.4.
-"Independent Controller" of the Personal Data where the other Party is also "Controller", in respect of certain Personal Data under a Contract and shall specify in Annex 1 (Processing Personal Data) which scenario they think shall apply in each situation.
+in respect of certain Personal Data under a Contract and shall specify in Annex 1 (Processing Personal Data) which scenario they think shall apply in each situation.

-3. Where one Party is Controller and the other Party its Processor
+Where one Party is Controller and the other Party its Processor

-- 3.1.
-Where a Party is a Processor, the only Processing that it is authorised to do is listed in Annex 1 (Processing Personal Data) by the Controller. - 3.2.
-The Processor shall notify the Controller immediately if it considers that any of the Controller's instructions infringe the Data Protection Legislation. - 3.3.
+- 3. Where a Party is a Processor, the only Processing that it is authorised to do is listed in Annex 1 (Processing Personal Data) by the Controller. - 4.
+The Processor shall notify the Controller immediately if it considers that any of the Controller's instructions infringe the Data Protection Legislation. - 5.
 The Processor shall provide all reasonable assistance to the Controller in the preparation of any Data Protection Impact Assessment prior to commencing any Processing.
-Such assistance may, at the discretion of the Controller, include: - 3.3.1. a systematic description of the envisaged Processing and the purpose of the Processing; - 3.3.2. an assessment of the necessity and proportionality of the Processing in relation to the Deliverables:
+Such assistance may, at the discretion of the Controller, include: - a. a systematic description of the envisaged Processing and the purpose of the Processing; - b. an assessment of the necessity and proportionality of the Processing in relation to the Deliverables; - c. an assessment of the risks to the rights and freedoms of Data Subjects; and